schwallergroup/minerva/README.md

 pip install -e .
 ```

+Installation will require several minutes.
 This method was tested and developed on CUDA-enabled GPUs (linux OS) with CUDA = 11.7 using the install below.

 ```conda install pytorch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 pytorch-cuda=11.7 -c pytorch -c nvidia```